Mon - Sun: 24 hours.

 *Estimates are based upon the severity of the injury and should be used as a guide only.

 If your claim is taken on, an independent medical assessment will be arranged.
 This will usually happen locally with a specialist.
-They’ll examine you, check your medical records and discuss the impact of the needlestick injury.
-Their report will allow your solicitor to offer a more personalised compensation estimate.
+They’ll examine you, check your medical records and discuss how the needlestick injury has impacted your life.
+The specialist’s report will allow your solicitor to offer a more personalised compensation estimate.

 Evidence To Support A Needlestick Injury Claim